Bojan Krkić: Montreal Impact

-On 7 August 2019, Bojan joined Major League Soccer side Montreal Impact with a deal through to the end of the 2020 season.
+On 7 August 2019, Bojan joined Major League Soccer team Montreal Impact with a deal through to the end of the 2020 season.
 He made his debut four days later in a 2–3 loss against Chicago Fire, replacing Shamit Shome in the 63rd minute.
 On 25 August, he scored his first goal with a 25-yard strike to open a 1–2 loss away to Toronto FC in the Canadian Classique; it was his first goal in 11 months.

 In December 2020, with the Impact declining to activate the option to keep him for the next year, Bojan was left out of their CONCACAF Champions League squad.

 Vissel Kobe

 In August 2021, Bojan joined J1 League club Vissel Kobe.
 He made his debut on 5 September, coming on in the 75th minute for former Barcelona teammate Andrés Iniesta in a 1–1 draw at Sanfrecce Hiroshima.
 On 2 October, after coming on for the same player, he scored his first goal to conclude a 5–1 home victory over Urawa Red Diamonds.
 Krkić found himself without a club as of January 2023 after being left out of the squad by Vissel Kobe.